dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_CONSOLIDATION_SUMMARY.md

 ---

-**Next Steps**: Manual runtime testing to verify GetHTML with Korean encoding works in both SpyWindow and ProcedureExecutor contexts.
+**Next Steps**: Manual runtime testing to verify GetHTML with Korean encoding works in both AutomationWindow and ProcedureExecutor contexts.